acm-uiuc/til/_til/vim/show-all-syntax-highlighting-rules.md

+---
-# Show All Syntax Highlighting Rules
+title: Show All Syntax Highlighting Rules
+category: vim
+---

 When Vim adds syntax highlighting to the contents of a buffer based on its `filetype`, it does so with a set of rules.
 These rules specify particular